broadwayinc/skapi-documentation/authentication/forgot-password.md

 For more info on email verification, see [Email Verification](../user-account/email-verification.md).
 :::

+You can also customize the email template for the verification email.

+For more info on email templates, see [E-Mail Templates](../email/email-templates.md).

 ### Step 2: Reset Password

 The user will receive an email containing a verification code.
 After the user receives the verification code, they can use the [`resetPassword()`](/api-reference/authentication/README.md#resetpassword) method to reset their password.